nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 [^pace]: The joint call is reported by [The Register](https://www.theregister.com/ai-and-ml/2026/09/14/big-ai-sets-out-its-terms-for-regulatory-capture-and-calls-it-pace-the-frontier/5296067), 14 September 2026, and argued for in [The Washington Post](https://www.washingtonpost.com/opinions/2026/09/15/pacing-an-ai-frontier-does-not-require-government-labs-can-do-it/), 15 September 2026.
 The proposals, as reported: embedded evaluators inside the labs, common safety standards, and limits on the rate of progress with government support.

+[^repro]: The 2015 Reproducibility Project in psychology replicated 100 published studies and found significant results in about a third of them, with effects smaller than the originals: Open Science Collaboration, ["Estimating the Reproducibility of Psychological Science,"](https://doi.org/10.1126/science.aac4716) *Science* 349, 2015.
+I do not think anyone needs the study.
+Nobody knows whom to trust anymore, and that is not what an intact science looks like.

 [^navier]: The dispute over credit for OpenAI's claimed Navier–Stokes result, September 2026.
 See [MIT Technology Review's account](https://www.technologyreview.com/2026/09/08/1143747/what-openais-latest-controversy-tells-us-about-the-future-of-math/) and [Axios's](https://www.axios.com/2026/09/08/openai-math-solution-navier-stokes-credit).
 I take no position on who is right; the point is that the argument is about what was posted when, and that a public record with dates is the instrument for settling it.

 [^sovereign]: [Sovereign Source](./sovereign-source), "The Captive Commons," earlier in this series.
 It argues that the open-source commons is dying; that the four freedoms guarantee value flows out of the commons and provide no mechanism for it to flow back; that the technological wonders attributed to capitalism are the product of that decaying commons; and that software stopped being an object you hold and became a commons whose quality depends on the behavior of its participants.